thelinuxmaniac/mach/readme.txt

 code repository.
 Abhishek Dutta (https://abhishekdutta.org) initiated the development of ACE because he wanted to manually annotate the different stages of evolution of the source code of word count tool (i.e. wc) in GNU Coreutils.
-Such manual annotation, it was hoped, provide a glimpse into how a software evolves of time.
+Such manual annotations, it is hoped, will provide a glimpse into how a software evolves over time.
 The development of ACE started on 2023-Sep-23.